olesyapro888/Amazon-reviews-Analysis_cloud-ETL_PySpark_AWS_SQL/README.md

 ## `The Amazon Vine Analysis Result`
 ### `- ETL on Amazon Product Reviews`

-Using the cloud ETL process, it needs to create an AWS RDS database with tables in pgAdmin, pick a dataset from the Amazon Review datasets, and extract the dataset into a DataFrame.
-Next, transform the DataFrame into four separate DataFrames that match the table schema in pgAdmin.
-Then, upload the transformed data into the appropriate tables and run queries in pgAdmin to confirm that the data has been uploaded.
+Using the cloud ETL process, the AWS RDS database with tables in pgAdmin is created and, the dataset amazon_reviews_multilingual_FR from the Amazon Review datasets is picked and extracted into a DataFrame.
+Also, the DataFrame is transformed into four separate DataFrames that match the table schema in pgAdmin.

 The result of the ETL on Amazon Product Reviews can be found in the [Amazon_Reviews_ETL](./Amazon_Reviews_ETL.ipynb) file.

-According to our results .

-In addition,
+The transformed data into the appropriate tables in pgAdmin is following:
+Screens tables pgAdmin
 ### `- Bias of Vine Reviews`

-Using PySpark, Pandas, or SQL it needs to determine if there is any bias towards reviews that were written as part of the Vine program.
-Also, to determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

-The result of the Bias of Vine Reviews can be found in the [Bias of Vine Reviews](./Vine_Review_Analysis.ipynb) and [Bias of Vine Reviews Queries](./Vine_Review_Analysis.sql) files.
+The result of the Bias of Vine Reviews can be found in the [Bias of Vine Reviews](./Vine_Review_Analysis.ipynb) file.

-According to the
+According to the result of the Bias of Vine Reviews the number of Vine reviews is _____ and non-Vine reviews is )___

+screen

+Additionally, "5-star Vine" reviews  and How many "5-star non-Vine" reviews are ___ and respectively.

+Screen

+Also, the percentage of "5 star Vine" reviews is _____.
+And, the percentage of "5 star non-Vine" reviews is

+Screen

 ## `The Amazon Vine Analysis Summary`
-- The total summary table shows below:

-Additionally
+According to the result of the Bias of Vine Reviews there not is any positivity bias for reviews in the Vine program.

+Use the results of your analysis to support your statement.
+Then, provide one additional analysis that you could do with the dataset to support your statement.